Saturday, May 18, 2013

 Ramps - Allium tricoccum - are not a weed.
 They are indigenous to the Northeast, and are threatened by overharvest.
 It takes many years for a colony to establish itself, and many more for ramps to recover from zealous collection.
 And they are the one foraged plant whose name most people will recognize, if they like to eat, at all.
 In spring they flood our farmers markets for a week or two, and then disappaer.
 Sadly, they really are disappearing.

-If you are lucky enough to find a patch, as I did this spring on a Catskills hillside, pick them sparingly, and with respect.
+If you are lucky enough to find a patch, pick them sparingly, and with respect.
 One in ten is a good rule of thumb.
 And then stay away.
 For, oh, about ten years.

 At home, use every single part.